 With so many brands and flavors to choose from, the possibilities are literally endless.
 Soy milk even has a much longer shelf life than dairy milk, so it is a great backup to keep on hand.
 In certain recipes like puddings and pies, you?ll notice a difference in flavor and texture.
 For these recipes, you may need to add cornstarch or flour.

 This is another great alternative for those with milk allergies or intolerance.
 Mostly made from milled white or brown rice, rice milk is so accessible it can be made at home and is the least allergenic of all substitutes.

 Rice milk contains more calories, fat, protein, and carbohydrates per cup, making it a preferred alternative for growing children, athletes, and elderly.
 However, it?s high-glycemic index makes it a poor choice for individuals with diabetes.

 When adding a milk substitute for baking, the whole process becomes more exciting.
 Don?t be afraid to get adventurous with your recipes and try something new, even if it is the result of a last minute mistake.
 It’s all about combining flavors, consistency, and textures to create the perfect baked good.

 Take a look at our website today and let us know when you are ready to try something new.
-With our vast selection of baking ingredients, frozen products, and cake supplies, we?re positive you?ll find something you?ll like.
-Give us a call today or send us an email at email@example.com.
+With our vast selection of baking ingredients, frozen bakery products, and cake supplies, we?re positive you?ll find something you?ll like.
+Give us a call today or send us an email at firstname.lastname@example.org.